joeisgood99/UberTC/README.md

 # UberTC
-This is where ill upload my uber toolchains for synking to my AOSP local.xml.
+This is where ill upload my uber toolchains for sync to my AOSP local.xml.
 All TCs built with Chet KENERs https://bitbucket.org/UBERTC repo.